NEONScience/NEON-utilities/neonUtilities/README.md

 This package was developed on top of the deprecated `neonDataStackR` package; change logs from that package are included below.

+This package is under development - please post any issues [here](https://github.com/NEONScience/NEON-utilities/issues) and tag @chrlaney and/or @cklunch.

 ### Starting out
 Install the package into your local environment using the following code:
 ```